StopSpot/StopSpot/Readme.md

 ## Importing Data and setting up Postgresql
 First, you'll need to install Postgresql on your machine.
 We found that https://www.postgresql.org/download/ was easy to navigate and the installation was fairly straightforward.
-*We strongly recommend creating a password you only use for Postgres, as it may get pushed to your repo, during installation*
+*We strongly recommend creating a password you only use for Postgres as it easy to push it to your repo*

 Once installed, set up a database named SysMap in Postgres.
 Then head to the file settings.py in the ctran_project_env_1 folder and update the database section to include the password you created during installation.